-Binissalem is the best known region in Mallorca for wine production.
-It is here that the re-birth of the industry began in the 1990’s.
+Binissalem is the best-known region in Mallorca for wine production.
+It is here that the rebirth of the industry began in the 1990s.

-For the past 10 years, wines with the Binissalem DO quality mark have been officially rated as Very Good or Excellent.
+The controlling body dictates that wine with a Binissalem DO must contain at least 30% of the Manto Negro grape for red wines, and at least 50% of Moll or Muscat grapes in the white wines.
+For the past 20 years, wines with the Binissalem DO quality mark have been officially rated as Very Good or Excellent.